 Dr. Sugarbaker is the director of the Center for Surgical Oncology at the Washington Cancer Institute where he is the leading surgeon for treating peritoneal mesothelioma.
-He is the older brother of the prominent surgeon for pleural mesothelioma patients, Dr. David Sugarbaker of Baylor College of Medicine Lung Institute.
+He is the older brother of the prominent surgeon for pleural mesothelioma patients, the late Dr. David Sugarbaker of Baylor College of Medicine Lung Institute.

 Treatment Options at Washington Cancer Institute